i5K-KINBRE-script-share/transcriptome-and-genome-assembly/KSU_bioinfo_lab/AssembleT/AssembleT_MANUAL.md

                examples and exits.

        -r, --r_list
-               The filename of the user provided list of read files.
+               The fullpath (path and filename) of the user provided list of read files.
 The file should be tab separated with the first read file, then the second read file.
 Example: